-Prior to making this cleaner I was using up some “green” cleaner made by Clorox, but I knew it wasn’t as green as something I would make myself.
+Prior to making this cleaner I was using up a “green” cleaner made by Clorox, but I knew it wasn’t as green as something I would make myself.
 I’ve been moving toward using homemade products for cleaning and beauty as much as I can.
 This homemade all purpose cleaner is part of that movement.

 This recipe is super simple and one bottle lasts a long while – coming from someone who cleans a lot.
 Here’s my recipe on how to make homemade all purpose cleaner.
 I’ll also include tips on how I use the cleaner, how to store it and why a vinegar cleaning solution is best for your home.

 I started looking more into using and creating my own home cleaning products shortly after we adopted our rescue dog Lulu.
 I wanted our home to be safe for her, especially.
 Over time this awareness evolved to me wanting the home to be safe for adults as well, my husband and I.

 Now that we have our daughter, I continue to be aware of what products we purchase and use for cleaning in our home.
 This homemade cleaner recipe remains relevant for anyone wanting to DIY or clean their home in a more green fashion.
 I have always purchased or used an all purpose cleaner for the countertops, tables and any other surface of the home.

 Related blog posts:

 • Sourdough Starter Day by Day How it Looks

 • How to Make Homemade Shampoo & Conditioner

 • How to Make Homemade Window Cleaner

 • How to Make Natural Homemade Laundry Detergent Powder